icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [playwright-coverage](https://github.com/bgotink/playwright-coverage) - Report coverage on Playwright tests using v8 coverage, without requiring any instrumentation.
 * [Cypress to Playwright](https://www.cy2pw.com/) - A curated collection of resources that can help you to migrate your test suite from Cypress to Playwright.
 * [Playwright Chrome Recorder](https://chromewebstore.google.com/detail/playwright-chrome-recorde/bfnbgoehgplaehdceponclakmhlgjlpd) - Export Chromium recorder tab data to Playwright tests.
 This gives you a nice starting point that you can refine to modern Playwright.
 * [playwright-mcp](https://github.com/microsoft/playwright-mcp) - A Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
-This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.

 ### Component